Neural Architecture Search of Time-to-First-Spike-Coded Spiking Neural Networks for Efficient Eye-based Emotion Recognition: TNAS-ER Framework

-\textbf{Identity Mapping Between TTFS SNN and ReLU ANN:} Stanojevic \textit{et al.} \cite{stanojevic2024high} proved the existence of an identity mapping between TTFS SNNs and ReLU ANNs under the same architecture, based on the $B$1 neuron model.
-Given the synaptic weights $W_{ij}^n$ and firing thresholds $\vartheta_i^{n}$ of the SNN, the corresponding weight $w$ and bias $b$ of the equivalent ReLU network are defined as:
+where $\zeta$ is a scaling factor, ensuring that the time window is large enough to encode the maximum possible activation value from ReLU ANNs.
+Given the synaptic weights $W_{ij}^n$ and firing thresholds $\vartheta_i^{n}$ of the SNN, the corresponding weight $w$ and bias $b$ of the counterpart ReLU network are defined as \cite{stanojevic2024high}:

 where $\mathcal{M}$ is a function that maps the TTFS SNN weights $W_{ij}^{(n)}$ to the ReLU ANN weights $w_{ij}^{(n)}$.
-Under the identity mapping, two networks produce identical logits and losses for the same input.
-During training, $t_{max}$ adapts dynamically with the updates of $W_{ij}^{(n)}$ and $\vartheta_i^{(n)}$, allowing neurons active in the equivalent ReLU ANN to emit spikes within the interval $[t_{\min}^{(n)}, t_{\max}^{(n)}]$.
-Stanojevic \textit{et al.} further demonstrated that a TTFS SNN and its ReLU ANN counterpart exhibit identical weight updates and training trajectories \cite{stanojevic2024high}:
+Under this mapping, two networks can produce identical logits and losses for the same input.
+Tanojevic \textit{et al.} further demonstrated that a TTFS SNN and its ReLU ANN counterpart exhibit identical weight updates and training trajectories \cite{stanojevic2024high}:

-This identity mapping allows TTFS SNN to inherit the learning capabilities of ANNs to enhance the performance, forming the foundation for our architectural design.
+This mapping between ReLU ANN and TTFS SNN allows TTFS SNN to inherit the learning capabilities of ANNs to enhance the performance, forming the foundation for our architectural design.